Marketing Strategy ยท Updated July 9, 2026

 Radio promotion still matters for some genres and goals: college radio, AAA, specialty, non-commercial, local markets, or tour support.

-Use radio when your genre and release plan actually fit the format.
-Do not hire radio promotion just because it feels old-school legitimate.
+Use radio when your genre and release plan fit the format.
+Do not hire radio promotion because it feels old-school legitimate.

 6. Sync and Licensing Companies